muellners/research/src/content/indepth-overview-of-blockchain.md

 The timestamp defines the exact moment of the creation of the block.
 The units of timestamp differs based on the programming constructs and languages used to create the blockchain.

-None is a value that is incremented to keep a count of the attempts to satisfy the conditions set by the proof of work algorithm.
+Nonce is a value that is incremented to keep a count of the attempts to satisfy the conditions set by the proof of work algorithm.
 Until these conditions are satisfied, the nonce value is continually incremented.

 The third set of metadata includes a structure called the Merkel Tree Root.
 A Merkle Tree is a data structure used for efficiently summarizing and verifying the integrity of large sets of data.
 Merkle trees are also known as a Binary Hash Tree.
 Merkle Trees are binary trees containing cryptographic hashes.
 Merkle trees produce an overall digital fingerprint of the entire set of transactions.
 A Merkle tree is built by recursively hashing pairs of nodes until there is only one hash, called the root, or Merkle root.